CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 We want to create a Docker image with this web app.
 As mentioned above, all user images are based on a base image.
 Since our application is written in Python, we will build our own Python image based on ``Alpine``.
 We'll do that using a Dockerfile.

 Create a file called Dockerfile in the ``flask`` directory, and add content to it as described below.
-Since you are currently in ``templates`` directory, you need to go up one directory before you can create your Dockerfile
+Since you are currently in ``templates`` directory, you need to go up one directory up before you can create your Dockerfile

 .. code-block:: bash